ai-in-pm/adameer/README.md

 **Adameer** is an AI-powered software development assistant that orchestrates a team of agents to solve programming tasks.
 It uses OpenAI's GPT-based agents to perform various roles such as architecture design, implementation, testing, and reviewing.

+## This Repository was inspired by the Devyan GitHub Repository.
+Visit the repo: https://github.com/theyashwanthsai/Devyan

 ## Features

 - **Architect Agent**: Designs the architecture of the solution based on the user input.